yl554/GDP_EconomicFreedomIndex/01-proposal/proposal.md

 This distribution of logGDP is normal and unimodal.
 We will likely use this as our response variable.
 Since there is minimal skewing and the distribution is generally symmetric, we report the mean and standard deviation as measures of center and spread.
-THe mean logGDP is 4.61 and the standard deviation of its distribution is 2.08.
+The mean logGDP is 4.61 and the standard deviation of its distribution is 2.08.

 #### Predictor Variable